Gundello Godari: Plot

-Chitra, after patiently listening to his story, starts telling her story.
-Chitra was found by a couple when she was 4 years old.
-They took her to their house and Chitra started being friendly with their son Suri.
-Due to financial problems, Suri's mother starts an illicit relationship with the town's doctor in order to gain money, which is misunderstood by Suri.
-Thus Suri starts hating his mother along with his father, getting much closer to Chitra.
-Years pass by and Suri (Sundeep Kishan), now a man, is a mason and is extremely fond of cock-fights while Chitra works under Dhorababu (Ravi Babu), a womaniser.
-One day, Chitra and Suri's mother go to the doctor's clinic.
-There, the doctor misbehaves with Chitra and the ladies leave the clinic, which is seen by Suri.
-Suri misunderstands that Chitra is also romantically involved with the doctor and starts roaming with Bangari (Suja Varunee) a native of that town, much to the agony of Chitra.
-Meanwhile, Suri's mother passes away and Chitra's marriage is held with an old man.
-Chitra pleads Suri to annul the marriage and Suri refuses by telling her what he saw at the doctor's place.
-Chitra tells the truth, thus leading a change of Suri's heart.
+Chitra, after patiently listening to Malli's story, starts telling her story.
+Chitra was found by a couple when she was four years old.
+They took her to their house, and she started being friendly with their son Suri.
+Due to financial problems, Suri's mother starts an illicit relationship with Mohan Rao, the town's doctor, in order to gain money, which is misunderstood by Suri.
+Suri starts hating his mother along with his father, getting much closer to Chitra.
+Years pass by, and Suri (Sundeep Kishan), now a man, is a mason and extremely fond of cockfights, while Chitra works under Dhorababu (Ravi Babu), a womaniser.
+One day, Chitra and Suri's mother go to Mohan Rao's clinic.
+There, Mohan Rao misbehaves with Chitra, and the ladies leave the clinic, which is seen by Suri.
+Suri misunderstands that Chitra is also romantically involved with Mohan Rao and starts roaming with Bangari (Suja Varunee), a native of that town, much to Chitra's agony.
+Meanwhile, Suri's mother passes away, and Chitra's marriage is held with an old man.
+Chitra pleads Suri to annul the marriage, and Suri refuses by telling her what he saw at Mohan Rao's place.
+Chitra tells the truth, leading to a change in Suri's heart.
 That night, Dhorababu tries to molest Chitra only to be attacked by Suri.
 Suri proposes to Chitra but is attacked by his father.
-Suri attempts to kill his father but instead is injured fatally.
-Though Chitra reaches the hospital with Suri, she finds that the doctor who was lusting for her is serving there.
-She offers herself for a night and the doctor goes to treat him.
-Suri dies of extreme blood loss and Chitra attacks the doctor by pouring hot water on him.
+Suri attempts to kill his father but is accidentally impaled and dies.
+Though Chitra reaches the hospital with Suri, she finds that Mohan Rao serving there.
+She offers herself for a night, and Mohan Rao goes to treat him.
+Suri dies of extreme blood loss, and Chitra attacks Mohan Rao by pouring hot water on him.

-Thus, Malli and Chitra realize their love and wish to live together.
-But as fate would have it, the support breaks.
+Thus, Malli and Chitra realize their love and wish to live together, but as fate would have it, the support breaks.
 Malli succeeds in finding a bridge and stands on it.
 He finds Chitra drifting by and rescues her.
 Both reach the top of the bridge and are filled with joy that they are alive and together.
 They throw the ring gifted by Sarala and the chain presented by Dhorababu on their marriage into the flood and start crossing the bridge.